“The truth is so fragile that it needs a bodyguard of lies to protect it.”

 The Mortgaging of the Empire

-- Give up its gold reserves: In a dramatic step, the US sent a cruiser to South Africa to collect £60 million worth of Britain's last imperial gold reserves, a humiliating act that demonstrated Britain's complete financial dependence.
+In a dramatic step, the US sent a cruiser to South Africa to collect £60 million worth of Britain's last imperial gold reserves, a humiliating act that demonstrated Britain's complete financial dependence.

-Sell off assets: Churchill's government ordered the Courtaulds company to sell its profitable American Viscose subsidiary to US bankers at a knockdown price, effectively a fire sale of British holdings in America.
+Churchill's government ordered the Courtaulds company to sell its profitable American Viscose subsidiary to US bankers at a knockdown price, effectively a fire sale of British holdings in America.
 This was necessary to secure Lend-Lease, a choice of life or death for Britain.

 Lend-Lease itself was far more punitive for Britain than for the Soviet Union, which received weapons for free, no strings attached.

+Churchill, heavily indebted in his personal life, never had any intention of paying back his debts, similarly believed that two years of bloodshed ought to cancel any money for Lend-Lease.
 This was a completely delusional attitude for an international agreement, as Britain would indeed have to pay back the money.
 The overall effect of these financial concessions was to destroy every single last vestige of British power.

 Dismantling of the British Empire